News and Highlights

 Driving development and adoption of malaria diagnostic tools

 PATH is a leader in the innovation, promotion, and adoption of diagnostic technologies to support malaria elimination and ultimately eradication.
 Malaria-related projects and programs at PATH form a core of organizational expertise and strong infrastructure to accelerate the development and adoption of new and improved malaria diagnostics.
 We apply our expertise in product development, procurement, quality assurance, and supply chain logistics to ensure malaria diagnostics make it to the places where they are needed most.
 Learn more.
 (PDF)

 Supporting malaria elimination through disease surveillance

 As the prevalence of malaria decreases, there is a need for tests that can detect lower levels of parasites in patients or detect past exposure to malarial infection.
 PATH is articulating these needs in the form of use-case scenarios and target product profiles in order to guide industry product development of diagnostic tests to support elimination efforts.
-The Diagnostic Group at PATH is working to incentivize the private sector to develop tests that meet these requirements.
+PATH is working to incentivize the private sector to develop tests that meet these requirements.
+Learn more.

 Supporting radical cure for P. vivax